mmnavarr/dolores/README.md

 # Dolores 🤖⚡

-Dolores is an python package that provides direct access to GPT-3 via dolores class instance.
-Instantiate dolores with your API key to create dolores with the proper configurations required to make requests to the OpenAI API.
+Dolores is a python package that wraps OpenAI's APIs and provides direct access to the GPT-3.
+By initializing dolores with your API key, all API requests can then simply be made via function calls.

 ## Installation (PyPi Package)